Aliases for PCSK1N Gene

 PCSK1N (Proprotein Convertase Subtilisin/Kexin Type 1 Inhibitor) is a Protein Coding gene.
 Diseases associated with PCSK1N include Amyotrophic Lateral Sclerosis-Parkinsonism/Dementia Complex 1 and Frontotemporal Dementia.
-Gene Ontology (GO) annotations related to this gene include receptor binding and endopeptidase inhibitor activity.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding and endopeptidase inhibitor activity.

 UniProtKB/Swiss-Prot for PCSK1N Gene